 Take the Après to Last Call

 Check out the Brewski Festival at Lake Louise Ski Resort featuring craft beer from local Canadian breweries.
-Or Banff Sunshine's Bacon Fest, with restaurant specials and a Bacon Strip Sprint challenge.
+Banff Sunshine's Bacon Fest, features enticing restaurant specials and a Bacon Strip Sprint challenge.
 Mt.
 Norquay’s après tasting events are a must for beer and bubbly aficionados.
 Want to dig in to even more alpine-inspired dining?
 Try it from a mountaintop with a Starlight Dinner at the charming Cliffhouse Bistro - there’s no experience quite like it.

 Of course, après doesn’t have to end when the sun sets.
 Ski hill festivities are in full swing as the resorts celebrate the end of the season.
-Lake Louise Ski Resort’s Shake the Lake brings the après action to Kokanee Kabin and afterparty in the Lodge of the Ten Peaks.
+Lake Louise Ski Resort’s Shake the Lake brings the après action to Kokanee Kabin and after party in the Lodge of the Ten Peaks.
 And there’s no spring ski party quite like Banff Sunshine's Slush Cup, celebrating its 91st anniversary this May.

 Boost Your Endorphins

-There aren’t many places in the world that you can ski well into spring, with great conditions to boot - but Banff National Park is one of them.
+There aren’t many places in the world where you can ski well into spring, with great conditions to boot - but Banff National Park is one of them.
 With local resorts spinning their lifts into the third week of May, you can rest assured that the spring snow is fabulous and the vibe sublime.

 While skiers are basking in the sunny summit snowfields, the valley bottom is teeming with rock climbers restless to get on a route.
 These guiding companies start their summer courses and guiding as early as May, with many beginner pitches being the first all-clear.

-Recharge and Recenter
+Recharge and Recentre

 While many ski weekends are go-go-go, Banff and Lake Louise present a unique opportunity to balance the usual vacation routine in spring.
 The Banff Yoga Festival returns this May with a lineup of innovative instructors and a style to suit every yogi.
-This festival is the perfect way for adrenaline junkies to recenter themselves after a non-stop winter.
+This festival is the perfect way for adrenaline junkies to recentre themselves after a non-stop winter.